Jorakz/Setalite-2_image_matching/README.md

 Sorts the matches by their distance (closer matches are more similar).
 Raises an error if no matches are found.
 Returns a list of the best matches between the two images.
+In code, KNN (K-Nearest Neighbors) refers to the algorithm used to find the best matches between feature descriptors extracted from two satellite images.
+Specifically, knnMatch is the function provided by OpenCV to match these descriptors.

 * draw_matches(image1, keypoints1, image2, keypoints2, matches):